blacklucius101/Tester/README.md

 * structural transitions
 * historical replay reconstruction

-The modification must reuse this architecture as much as possible.
+The modification must reuse and extend this architecture as much as possible.

 The current structure engine is the canonical source of pivot state.

-The new expansion engine must:

-* consume finalized structural transitions from the existing state engine
-* NOT independently rescan ZigZag buffers to determine structure
-* NOT create duplicate pivot lifecycle logic

-Existing structure interpretation logic already determines:
+Existing structure interpretation should be modified or used as is to determine:

 * higher high (HH)
 * lower high (LH)
 * lower low (LL)
 * higher low (HL)

-These calculations are already implicitly performed for structure-line coloring and transition handling.
+For example, these calculations are already implicitly performed for structure-line coloring and transition handling.
+The state (HH, LH, LL, HL) could be infered and stored as part of the swing info.
+Example: for high pivots, lime segment is a HH, and red segment is a LH.

-Reuse that logic.

 Add a directional expansion accumulation engine using: